 Research4Life e-learning Program

-Building on the experience with the AGORA courses run by FAO over the past two years there is an opportunity to develop a new online training course for all the five programmes and provide capacity to a variety of stakeholders in the Research4Life eligible countries.
-By developing and delivering the Massive Open Online Course (MOOC): “Research4Life Online Training Tools to develop capacities in information use, scholarly communication, and information management in least developing countries”, the project will contribute to the development of skills and competences in access to scientific resources for low-income countries.
+By developing and delivering the Massive Open Online Course (MOOC): “Research4Life Online Training Tools to develop capacities in information use, scholarly communication, and information management in least developing countries”, the project contributes to the development of skills and competences in access to scientific resources for low-income countries.

 • Create a unique, joint modular e-learning course, covering the 5 programs of Research4Life as well as needs of current and potential users and institutions.